tdammers/fg-efb-server/README.markdown

 - `~/.config/fg-efb-server`
 - `~/.fg-efb-server`
+- `./` (the current working directory from where the server was launched).

 An example configuration file is provided as `providers.yaml.dist`, along with a directory `provider-scripts`, which contains Lua scripts that some providers